 3. Be flexible

 If you call yourself a designer, you should know that your job is to get people happy through your designs.
 The job of a designer is similar to the job of a musician.
-A musician that cannot be dynamic and give the people what they want at a particular time cannot make it as a musician.
+A musician that cannot be dynamic and give people what they want at a particular time cannot make it as a musician.

-Awareness of the latest trends can help you grow your designing craft.
+Awareness of the latest trends can help you grow your design craft.
 In most cases, you will be asked to make a design in respect of what is happening in the world at that particular time.
 For example, if there is something that is happening, and it relates to people all over the world, a designer can use the opportunity to make a design that relates to such happenings.
 Such designs are easily accepted worldwide because of what they represent.

 Flexibility as a designer can also mean upgrading to the latest designing tools that are being used.
-New inventions are made every day in all industries, including the designing industry.
+New inventions are made every day in all industries, including the design industry.
 As new tools are being launched, you have to continue to learn them and inculcate them into your design in order not to remain static.